GeekTrainer/help-desk-bot-lab/Node/exercise3-Luis.md

     var bot = new builder.UniversalBot(connector, (session) => {
         session.send(`I'm sorry, I did not understand '${session.message.text}'.\nType 'help' to know more about me :)`);
     });
     ```

 1. Now retrieve the entities values for *category* and *severity* from LUIS and store them in the `dialogData` for later use.
 Finally, if the severity is already setted, we call the next step otherwise prompt the user to choice one.
-To do this, replace the first waterfall step with the following code.
+To do this, replace just the **first** waterfall step with the following code.

     ```javascript
-    ...
     (session, args, next) => {
         var category = builder.EntityRecognizer.findEntity(args.intent.entities, 'category');
         var severity = builder.EntityRecognizer.findEntity(args.intent.entities, 'severity');